mendix/docs/content/appstore/app-services/cogniso-speech-to-text.md

 By binding an attribute to the **Error** event, you can pick up an error raised by the Microphone widget.

 **Error** takes a String attribute.
 You can define an attribute and bind that attribute to this property.
 In a running app, when there is a problem with converting voice into text, the error event will be triggered, and the error information will be populated to this Error attribute.
-You can easily obtain this error message raised by microphone and add custom actions to trigger when error arises.
+You can easily obtain this error message raised by the Microphone widget and add custom actions to trigger when error arises.

 ![microphone-event-onerror](attachments/cogniso-speech-to-text/microphone-event-onerror.png)

-You can select an **Action** from a list of actions upon a Microphone error, for example, the action can be to show an error pop-up window to provide error details to users.
+You can select an **Action** from a list of actions upon a Microphone error, for example, the action can show an error pop-up window to provide error details to users.

 ![microphone-onerror-sample](attachments/cogniso-speech-to-text/microphone-onerror-sample.png)